stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 1. `MetrologyLimitChecker`

-   * Role: given a natural language or symbolic description of a metrology scenario, produce an approximate `Tension_Q35` score and simple explanations of which components (limit mismatch, scaling, resource fairness) contribute most.
+   * Role: given a natural language or symbolic description of a metrology scenario, produce an approximate `Tension_Q35` score and simple explanations of which components, limit mismatch, scaling, or resource fairness, contribute most.
    * Interface:

      * Inputs: embeddings of the problem description, including parameter type, resource claims, noise description, and protocol class.